nicolodiamante/dispatch/README.md

 Release Highlights:

-- Users now have the option to choose between two language models offered by ElevenLAbs: monolingual and multilingual.
+- Users now have the option to choose between two language models offered by ElevenLabs: monolingual and multilingual.
 Monolingual will generate standard English language, while the multilingual model will produce lifelike, varied speech in multiple languages including English, German, Polish, Spanish, Italian, French, Portuguese, and Hindi.
 Note that the multilingual model is still in beta, so translated speech can be unpredictable, especially if the text exceeds 1000 characters.

 - Users can now turn on latency optimisations at some cost of quality.
 The best possible final latency varies by model.
 Possible values:
   - 0 default mode (no latency optimisations).